Frequently Asked Questions

 You must use the online ePortfolio tool accessible through the IIOP website.
 This is a requirement under the PSI(Continuing Professional Development) Rules 2015 (SI No 553 of 2015), which came into effect on 1 January 2016.
 These Rules do not provide for the use of any other CPD tool.

 CPD activities include anything which helps improve practice and which will improve the service provided to patients and ultimately patient safety.
-It is understood that everyone has different learning needs and that people learn in a variety of different ways with their own preferred learning methods.
+It is understood that everyone has different learning needs and that people learn in a variety of different ways with their own preferred learning methods, and across a variety of different practice stettings.

-CPD can therefore include a variety of activities including:
+CPD can therefore include a variety of activities including but not limited to:

 CPD activities may include informal “on-the-job” learning as well as formally accredited educational programmes and non-formal learning which includes educational activities which have not been formally accredited.